Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Method

-The scene flow from the geometric proxies can only be directly computed on the surface.
-However, our implicit surface representation can potentially be evaluated at any point in 3D space.
+The scene flow from the proxies can only be exactly computed at the proxy vertices $\vv{v}_i^{(k)}$ but our implicit surface representation can be evaluated at any point in 3D space.
 Thus, we extrapolate this scene flow to any point in $\mathbb{R}^3$ with a convex combination over the vertices using a kernel function depending on the distance to the vertices inspired by the spatial weighting approach in bilateral filtering~\cite{tomasi1998bilateral}:

-where $w_{\lambda_1}(x) = e^{-\lambda_1 x^2}$ is a kernel function with $\lambda_1$ as a scale parameter affecting the weighting of vertex flow estimates.
+where $w_{\lambda_1}(x) = e^{-\lambda_1 x^2}$ is a kernel function with a parameter $\lambda_1$ affecting the weighting of vertex flow estimates.
 Additionally, we add an attenuation term, so that the scene flow falls off as the distance to the nearest vertex increases:

 where $w_{\lambda_2}(x) = e^{-\lambda_2 x^2}$ is a kernel function with $\lambda_2$ as a scale parameter defining the extent of the kernel.